jgato/jgato/random_docs/rhacm_observability.md

 This make us to understand how complete is the whole Monitoring stack.

-Everything related to Monitorin on kube-* and openshift-* NS cannot be modified (or disabled).
-And you cannot add more ServiceMonitor, PodMonitor, and PrometheusRule on this NS.
+Everything related to Monitoring on kube-* and openshift-* NS cannot be modified (or disabled).
+And you cannot add more ServiceMonitor, PodMonitor, and PrometheusRule on this NSs.

-So, there are very few things (metrics) we can disable.

 ## Real consumption of observability on spokes